-- a) Desired depth of anesthesia for general elective surgery is defined if all following criteria are met: - o No clinical signs of inadequate depth of anesthesia, such as lacrimation, movement, vomiting, coughing, laryngospasm, bucking, swallowing reflex or bronchospasm etc. - o No blood pressure (SBP, DBP, or MAP) increases more than 20% from baseline in response to any major operational procedures or noxious stimulus in defined period. - o Subjects maintain desired depth of anesthesia for general elective surgery with BIS as an objective assessment (after reaching the initial lowest value, BIS remains sustainable level at not more than 60)
+- a) Desired depth of anesthesia for general elective surgery is defined if all following criteria are met: - o No clinical signs of inadequate depth of anesthesia in response to tracheal intubation, such as lacrimation, movement, vomiting, coughing, laryngospasm, bucking, swallowing reflex or bronchospasm etc. - o No blood pressure (SBP, DBP, or MAP) increases more than 20% from baseline in response to any major operational procedures or noxious stimulus in defined period, within 15 minutes post initiation start of study drug administration or up to the start of second tracheal intubation attempt. - o Subjects maintain desired depth of anesthesia for general elective surgery within 15 minutes post initiation of study drug administration with BIS as an objective assessment (after reaching the initial lowest value, BIS remains sustainable level at not more than 60 during 15 minutes after study drug administration).